ShunSakurai/easy_paste/README.md

 - Click "weighted words!"
 - A CSV file starting with "weighted_" is generated in the same folder as the original CSV file
-- Open the file with Microsoft Excel
+- Open the exported CSV file
 - You can change the words per day and the result updates accordingly

 ![task sheet](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_task_sheet.png)